adj. flat·ter, flat·test

 a.
 Having a surface free from irregularities or roughness; even.

-"Self-level" is a widely used generic floor covering industry term which refers to creating a flat and smooth concrete sub-floor in order to correct unevenness, repair damaged concrete, and provide a flat, smooth and durable surface ready to receive new finishes.
+"Concrete self-level" is a widely used generic floor covering industry term which refers to creating a flat and smooth concrete sub-floor in order to correct unevenness, repair damaged concrete, and provide a flat, smooth and durable surface ready to receive new finishes.

 These flowable polymer-modified toppings have the ability to smooth without troweling, making them an excellent solution for creating a flat and smooth surface on either worn/uneven existing concrete or in new construction during Division 3 work to provide a Division 9 ready surface over a newly poured concrete floor.
 Polymer-modified toppings are quickly becoming popular due to their ability to shorten overall construction times, reduce project costs, and with ZERO silica dust contamination when pumped.